 For thirty years Máo Yíng lived on the mountain, becoming proficient in all the arts of the Way and creating cures to treat the ills of the farming people who lived in villages down on the plains.
 Finally at the age of 49 he returned home to see what had become of his aging parents and his two younger brothers.

-His younger brothers had, in fact, become rich and important.
-Máo Gù was now magistrate of the town of Wǔwēi (武威), and Máo Zhōng was magistrate of the town of Xīhé (溪河), and they had both become unbearably self-important and were much disliked by all who knew them.
+Máo Yíng’s younger brothers had, in fact, become rich and important, just as their father wanted them to do.
+Máo Gù was now magistrate of the town of Wǔwēi (武威), and Máo Zhōng was magistrate of the town of Xīhé (溪河), and they had both become unbearably self-important and were much disliked by all who encountered them.
 Their father was very proud.

 Máo Yíng was not welcomed home.
-His father Máo Zuò was furious , first because he had become an mountain Daoist, , second because he had failed to become rich and important, and third because he had stayed away (as ordered), thus neglecting his filial duties, such as seeing to the comfort of his parents.
+His father Máo Zuò was furious , first because he had become an mountain Daoist, , second because he had failed to become rich and important like his brothers, and third because he had stayed away (as ordered), thus neglecting his filial duties, such as seeing to the comfort of his parents.

 The old man fetched his faithful boy-beating stick and was just raising it when Máo Yíng told him, “You cannot beat me any more, for I have been taught spells by my Daoist master and invisible soldiers will protect me.”